ShariqKhan2012/pomodoro-timer/readme.md

   c.
 Ability to adjust work and break durations.
 TBH, most extensions already had this feature.
   d.
 A decent looking UI

-  I count not find any extension that had all of these features.
+  I could not find any extension that had all of these features.

   2. When I settled for some extensions, they were asking for permissions that were something like 'This extension and READ and MODIFY the data on any website".
 I was not comfortable with this.
   Adding to my skeptism was the disclaimer on the web store that Chrome had ot verified these extensions.